 This tool is an HTML5 and CSS powered framework and is considered the ideal platform to manage and deploy applications that run across multiple platforms.
 It is built upon the Ext JS that enables it to offer native like performance.

 In addition to offering an integrated MVC system and 50 built-in components, this framework also provides a set of themes for iOS, Android, Blackberry, Windows Phone and a verity of other platforms.

 Mobile Angular UI:

-This is like an extension to BootStrap 3 but without any dependencies to BootStrap or jQuery.
+This is like an extension to Bootstrap 3 but without any dependencies to Bootstrap or jQuery.
 It uses fast click.js and overthrow.js for a smooth and better mobile experience.
-This tools is the perfect combination of Angular and BootStrap that maintains BootStrap3’s amazing syntax and adds popular mobile components like switches, overlays, sidebars and fixed position navigation bars.
+This tool is the perfect combination of Angular and Bootstrap that maintains BootStrap3’s amazing syntax and adds popular mobile components like switches, overlays, sidebars and fixed position navigation bars.

 While there are many more mobile development frameworks out there, these are some of the most popular frameworks that offer a simple and easy way for you to start developing your app.
 But before choosing to work with any of the tools, one should have a clear idea of how much do they want from the mobile application.